Organ and Tissue Formation during Development

 Forward-genetic screen for epigenetic regulatory factors

 Genetic screens carried out in Drosophila and the nematode Caenorhabditis elegans have been highly successful in identifying genes regulating cell type–specific epigenetic gene regulation in invertebrates, but the molecular mechanisms involved in organ- and tissue-specific epigenetic regulation in vertebrates are still relatively unknown.
-We developed a novel zebrafish transgenic reporter line that allows us to monitor dynamic changes in epigenetic regulation in intact animals during development.
-Using the transgenic line, we performed the first large-scale F3 genetic screen in a vertebrate to identify recessive mutants in regulators of epigenetic gene silencing or activation (Figure 6).
-Among other mutants, the screen yielded epigenetic regulators of liver development, pharynx development, and arterial differentiation, and we are currently pursuing follow-up studies on these mutants.
+We developed a novel “EpiTag” zebrafish transgenic reporter line that permits real-time visualization of tissue-specific epigenetic silencing or activation in living animals, making it possible for us to monitor dynamic changes in epigenetic regulation in intact animals during development with cellular resolution.
+Using the EpiTag transgenic line, we performed the first large-scale F3 genetic screen in a vertebrate to identify recessive mutants in regulators of epigenetic gene silencing or activation (Figure 6).
+Among other mutants, the screen has yielded epigenetic regulators of liver development, pharynx development, and arterial differentiation, and we are currently pursuing follow-up studies on these mutants.

 Figure 6.
 An epigenetic silencing mutant in the zebrafish